 Meanwhile, heat a drizzle of oil in a frying pan on medium-high heat.
 Once hot, add the chicken and cook until browned, 2-3 mins on each side.
 Transfer to a lined baking tray and roast on the top shelf of your oven for 15 mins (don't wash the pan - you'll need it later).
 IMPORTANT: The chicken is cooked when it is no longer pink in the middle.
 Once cooked, remove from your oven and allow it to rest for a few mins.

 In the meantime, heat a drizzle of oil in the now empty pan on medium heat.
 Add the leek, carrot and radish.
 Cook until golden, 5 mins.
 Stir in the stock pot and water (see ingredients for amount).
 Cover loosely with foil.
 Reduce the heat to low and simmer until the veggies are soft and the liquid has reduced by three-quarters, 15-20 mins.

+Roughly chop the parsley (stalks and all).
 Add half the parsley to the drained potato along with a pinch of salt and pepper.
-Add a knob of butter (if you have some) for extra creaminess.
-Mash until smooth, then pop the lid on and leave to the side.
+Add the flora and mash until smooth, then pop the lid on to keep your mash warm and leave to the side.